Scientific Projects and Institutions

 The aim of the platform is to explore the conditions for responsibility in research and innovation along different topics and in close interdisciplinary collaboration between social sciences and the life sciences.

-Centre for Science and Technology Studies, Leiden University
+Centre for Science and Technology Studies (CWTS), Leiden University

 The Science & Innovation Studies chair focuses on major relational features of science/innovation ecosystems.
 Research cooperation between public and private sector, and geographical dimensions of research collaboration partnerships, are two examples.

 The purpose of the Science Policy Studies chair is to help develop a science of science policy.
 It focuses on the impact of various types of research and development activities on economic growth and on the career system in research.

 The working group Society Using Research (SURe) focuses on the socio-economic and cultural effects that scientific research results have on society at large; as represented by private, professionals and (lay) public.

 The Munich Center for Technology in Society (MCTS)

 Τhe Munich Center for Technology in Society (MCTS) is an Integrative Research Center at the Technical University of Munich (TUM), dedicated to understanding and reflexively shaping the multiple interactions between science, technology and society.

 By addressing the pressing challenges of technoscientific developments, the MCTS engages in interdisciplinary research, teaching and dialogue, by initiating conversations and collaborations between the social sciences, humanities, natural sciences, and engineering.